digitalaidseattle/plymouth-housing/docs/setup-guide.md

 1. For OAuth to work, you will need callback URIs.
 The [substeps in this Tutorial](https://learn.microsoft.com/en-us/azure/static-web-apps/assign-roles-microsoft-graph#create-a-microsoft-entra-application) will tell you how to create an Entra App Registration and set up the callback URIs.

     >Create only the App Registration and stop at **Create a client secret**.
-That is only required for custom Role Authentication.
+That is only required in case you need APIs (used for custom Role Authentication in the tutorial).

 1. Make sure you add both the URL for your production site as well as http://localhost:3000 to the callback URLs.
 The last one ensures you can debug locally.